tegaki-tegaki/shimmie2-tegaki/README.md

 - `docker-compose.yml` for handy development (and deployment I suppose)
   - `db` container (PostgreSQL)
   - `networklogger` optional container (point `log_net` to it at `networklogger:35353` and run with docker-compose argument `--profile networklogger`)
-  - includes changes to the `log_net` extension, and a networklogger (written in nodejs)
 - custom theme `r34custom` (you could use it as a more "whitelabel" rule34 theme)
   - removed a bunch of the juicyADS stuff, tracking etc...
   - removed links that go outside the booru itself (hard-coded links to paheal.net)